attzonko/mmpy_bot/docs/getting_started.rst

         )
         bot.run()

-You can then set the executable bit on this file and run the bot straight from the command line.
+You can then simply launch the bot with `python entrypoint.py`.
-For more information on configuring bot settings and plugins, please see the respective :ref:`settings <settings>` and :ref:`plugins <plugins>` pages.
+For more information on configuring bot settings and plugins, please see `settings.py <https://github.com/attzonko/mmpy_bot/blob/master/mmpy_bot/settings.py>`_ and the :ref:`plugins <plugins>` page.

 Container
 #########